 Every other vacant spot in the garden is sprinkled with Everlasting Seeds.
 When grown, these spectacular pink wildflowers feel like crepe paper and when picked, and hung upside-down to dry, really do last almost forever.
 They are a lovely feature for any garden or vase.
 I chose them for my sacred garden because forever is what we are – eternal souls.
 And it is that which is everlasting in all of us, that I most want to honour in my sacred life: God, love, creativity.

 I hope you enjoyed seeing my sacred garden and it inspires you to create your own.
 If you do, I would love to hear about it and to see some pics.
-Sacred gardens are so special and we can continue to evolve them over time.
+Sacred gardens are healing and we can continue to evolve them over time.
 If someone you know is grieving, please let them know about this post.
-Share love!
+Share the love!